zhangyu-paris/Write_A_Data_Science_Blog_Post/README.md

 My key interests would be:

-Question 1: During the day, when has lowest air quality?
+Question 1: During the day, when has worst air quality?
+And when has best air quality?

+Question 2: During the year, when has worst air quality?
+And when has best air quality?

-Question 2: Which factor influence air quality the greatest?
+Question 3: Which city has worst air quality?

-Question 3: Can we predit the air quality on all these factors?
+Question 4: Does the air quality improve these 5 years?

+Question 5: During the day correlation between hour, DEWP, HUMI, PRES, TEMP, Iws, precipitation, Iprec and PM?

 ## File Descriptions <a name="files"></a>